Why do dogs eat grass? Vet Vs The Net

 - Longer walks – the more of their energy you use up while out walking, the more fulfilled and content your dog will feel once their back at home

 - Play some games – if your dog eats grass while they’re out walking, you can get their attention by playing with them.

 Certain plants are toxic to dogs, so take care to keep them out of your garden – especially if you curious pup does like to chew on your lawn.

 Why does my dog eat lots of grass?

 As Dave explains, the only time dogs eat grass by the mouthful is to make themselves sick.
 They will chew up lots of grass and the long stems will tickle their throat, causing them to vomit.

 Although some research suggests that dogs aren’t intelligent enough to consider eating grass just to make themselves sick, it’s suggested by others that dogs eat grass to help with:

 Am I feeding my dog the correct diet?

 Dogs’ dietary requirements depend on lots of things, typically their age and breed.
-If you’d like to read more about choosing the right diet for your dog, click here.
+Find out more about choosing the right diet for your dog.